Lighthouses of Costa Rica

 cape about 8 km (5 mi) south of Puerto Quepos on the central west

 coast of Costa Rica.
 Site status unknown, very possibly open.
 Admiralty

 - Date unknown.
 Active; focal plane 99 m (325 ft); white flash every

-view has no detail on the island.
+view.
 There is a reference (halfway down the page) to an "old lighthouse" on the crest

 of Isla Herradura; this may refer to an older lighthouse.
 The island, a popular site for surfing, is just

 off the coast at the southern entrance to the Gulf of Nicoya.
 Located